MicrochipTech/unicens-linux-daemon/cfg/README.md

  1. The root node.
 It runs the central UNICENS stack.
 There can only be one device with this role.
  2. A slim node without any CPU on it, such as an Microphone or Booster.
 It is completely remote controlled.
 Any GPIO or I2C peripheral can be remotely triggered from the root node via the network.
- 3. A smart node with an CPU or microcontroller.
-It is also completely remoted controlled and have GPIO and I2C remote access like the slim node.
+ 3. A smart node with an CPU or micro-controller.
+It is also completely remote controlled and have GPIO and I2C remote access like the slim node.
 But there are two additional ways to communicate (peer to peer): via the INICnet control channel and the INICnet Ethernet channel.

 Slim Nodes and Smart Nodes may be equipped multiple times in the network.
 The theoretical limit of nodes per network is 64.
 Due to power and timing reasons, the actual value can be lower than that.